livekit/components-js/docs/docs/generated-docs/react/hook/usevisualstableupdate.md

 # useVisualStableUpdate

 The `useVisualStableUpdate` hook is used to prevent visually jarring jumps and shifts of elements in an array.
 The algorithm only starts to update when there are more items than visually fit on a page.
 If this is the case, it will make sure that speaking participants move to the first page and are always visible.
-Updating the array can occur because attendees leave or join a room, or because they mute/unmute or start speaking.

 ## Import